DRAGON20-3/Retinopathy_of_Prematurity/ROP_Detection/ReadMe.md

 2. Setting the global parameters (such as number of epochs, batch size, etc.).

-3. Loading datasets: using the directory next to the code.
+3. Loading datasets: using the directory next to the code, named `Dataset`.
 Some samples of images are provided as a reference of how to set and located the data and how the data look like.

 4. Pre-Processing inputs and labels to prepare them for feeding to the model.